-- we find for the Southern Hemisphere in the right panel summer conditions, the quiet season in April and different stages of winter conditions throughout periods 3 to 5.
-All this general behavior is also found in various climatologies from observations and dedicated modeling (e.g., Wu and Waters, 1997; Fröhlich et al., 2007; Preusse et al., 2009a; Ern et al., 2011). - A remarkable feature is a jump of a factor of 3 in average hemispheric GWMF from 28 January to 29 January (i.e. from one day to the next inside period 1).
+- 795 period in the left panel is for northern winter and is dominated by westward flux, the second period in April is the quiet season for GWs on both hemispheres, periods 3 and 4 are typical summer-time conditions with subtropical eastward flux, and in period 5 in early fall the end of the convective season results in reduced subtropical waves.
+Analogously we find for the Southern Hemisphere in the right panel summer conditions, the quiet season in April and different stages of winter conditions - 800 throughout periods 3 to 5.
+All this general behavior is also found in various climatologies from observations and dedicated modeling (e.g., Wu and Waters, 1997; Fröhlich et al., 2007; Preusse et al., 2009a; Ern et al., 2011).

+A remarkable feature is a jump of a factor of 3 in average hemispheric GWMF from 28 January to 29 January (i.e. from one day to the next inside period 1).
 This is due to the two major events of orographic GWs at Greenland and the storm east of Norway discussed in depth in Sect.
 3. Similarly, in the Southern Hemisphere, day-to-day variations of a factor 2 are observed in winter.
-In contrast, GWMF in the summer hemi- - sphere is almost steady.
+In contrast, GWMF in the summer hemisphere is almost steady.
 On a first instance those facts may seem surprising in that convection, which is very intermittent, causes a steady flux, while orography, which in itself does not alter, excites GWs with huge variations in GWMF.
-However, considering a sufficient large area, tropical and subtropical convection will form and decay every day, though at different positions but for a larger area in a very persistent manner over - the whole rain season.
+However, considering different positions but for a larger area in a very persistent manner over the whole rain season.
 Also the general fact that mountain waves are highly dependent on the specific wind profile throughout the troposphere is well known and has been reported for instance for the southern Andes (Eckermann and Preusse, 1999; Jiang et al., 2002).
-However, the accuracy and data density of current-day satellites is insufficient to calculate meaningful daily averages, and the fact that such single events - cause bursts in the total hemispheric flux by as here a factor of 3 to our knowledge has not been discussed.
-It should be noted that such bursts of GWMF may be even underestimated in ECMWF data due to the fact that short horizontal wavelength GWs are missing.
+The much larger variability in regions dominated by